 Enjoy a game drive in one of the most game-rich areas in the world, the Ngorongoro Crater.
 Explore the vast 300km2 floor with an experienced guide and stop for lunch in a shady spot under the trees, maximising your time in this unforgettable landscape.
 Our seven-seater closed vehicles are fitted with power points so you can recharge your devices, as well as a fridge to keep your drinks deliciously frosty.

 At The Highlands we use state-of-the-art technology to minimise our ecological footprint.
-This includes a full solar plant, a biogas digester that produces the methane we use for cooking, rainwater collection off all tents and a reverse-osmosis plant for producing pure drinking water, thus cutting down on plastic bottles.
-In addition, our supply runs are minimised to once a month to reduce our carbon emissions, and grey water is recycled for washing vehicles.
-Unavoidable carbon emissions are offset through Carbon Tanzania.
+This includes a full solar plant and rainwater collection off tents.
+In addition, our supply runs are minimised to once a month to reduce our carbon emissions, and any unavoidable carbon emissions are offset through Carbon Tanzania.
 Asilia is the second-largest contributor to this scheme in the country.

 For a chance to immerse yourself in the region’s rich cultural heritage, visit a Maasai homestead, enjoy local hospitality and be entertained by traditional dancers.
 Test your herding skills alongside Maasai herdsmen as you join them to bring the cattle into the boma.
 As many staff members as possible are hired from the local community.
 Participating in community visits and visiting local markets are a great way to provide direct benefits to local villagers.